-Blepharitis (inflammation of the eyelids) and meibomitis (inflammation of oil glands along the eyelid margins) are usually chronic conditions that may fluctuate in severity.
+Blepharitis (inflammation of the eyelids) and meibomitis or meibomian gland dysfunction/MGD (inflammation of oil glands along the eyelid margins) are usually chronic conditions that may fluctuate in severity.

 Signs encompass crustiness, flakiness, or greasiness at the base of the lashes and red and swollen eyelid margins which may stick together.

-Patients may experience burning, grittiness, light sensitivity, irritation, contact lens intolerance, excessive tearing, and blurry vision—all symptoms of dry eyes—which can be caused by these conditions.
+Patients with these conditions experience similar symptoms as those with dry eyes including burning, grittiness, light sensitivity, irritation, contact lens intolerance, excessive tearing, and blurry vision.

 A chalazion is caused by an obstructed oil gland in the eyelid, not by an infection, although it can become secondarily infected.
+Chalazia can occur spontaneously or secondary to blepharitis and/or MGD.
 There are approximately 30 meibomian glands per eyelid, so if multiple meibomian glands become clogged, more than one chalazion can occur per eyelid.

 BLEPHARITIS SECONDARY TO DEMODEX MITES